norku/100-days-of-code/log.md

 ### Day 17: September 5, 2019

-**Today's Progress**: Finished Basic JavaScript tutorials, moved to ES6 **Thoughts**: Ended up not going to the JavaScript meeting because of not feeling very good.
+**Today's Progress**: Finished Basic JavaScript tutorials, moved to ES6

+**Thoughts**: Ended up not going to the JavaScript meeting because of not feeling very good.
 Also got a bit distracted by my new art supplies I had been waiting for far too long.

+### Day 18: September 6, 2019

+**Today's Progress**: A little bit of ES6 before getting frustrated

+**Thoughts**: I might have a JavaScript free day or week to refresh my mind, some of the Freecodecamp's challenges make me really frustrated when I don't understand the assignment and have to peek for the answers to understand.
+Might try Python a bit.